hacickn/Smart-Home-Bilkent-G2C/group/haci_cakin_log.md

 * I added home settings pane that give chance to view usages of sources(electricity and gas usage), statistic about greenhouse values(temperature,humidity) and set the aquarium settings and weather preferences.
 * I added weather pane which is gave current weather forecast( İlke Doğan aided to me to add background walpaper).
 * More things which are added from me about program logic can be found in pc user interface report which is in detailed folder.
-* I wrote these classes in java pc user interface; Aquarium.java, Abstract.java, Communication.java,
+* I wrote these classes in java pc user interface; Aquarium.java, Abstract.java, Communication.java, Arduino.java, CommonSetting.java, Usage.java, User.java,
-Arduino.java, CommonSetting.java, Usage.java, User.java, CommonSettingData.java, DatabaseConnection.java,
+CommonSettingData.java, DatabaseConnection.java,ElectricityUsage.java,
-ElectricityUsage.java, GasUsage.java, Users.java, Main.java, WeatherForecast.java
+GasUsage.java, Users.java, Main.java, WeatherForecast.java
 * I wrote these controllers in java pc user interface; MainPanel.java, LoginPanel.java
 * I worte these views in java pc user interface(I built in scene builder); mainPanel.fxml, loginPanel.fxml
 * I also added nearly all images in images folder.( ilke doğan has helped to me in weather and theme backgorund images)
 * I added all sound files in music folder.
 * I added all language properties in language folder( Metehan Saçakçı also added some words in these properties).
 * I also added totalty 10 css file for themes(in program we have 15 css file.
 4 of them are added by İlke Doğan and 1 one fo them is added by Metehan Saçakçı).
 * I added fonts that are used in program to embed the system.
 * I creates all database tables; ELECTRICITY TABLE, FISHES TABLE, GAS TABLE, GREENHOUSE TABLE, HOME TABLE, USERS TABLE.
 * I added WeatherForecast.java in android app to get weather from the Internet.
 * I added chart library and two chart to android app.
 * I also wrote Smart_App_Cnt , hours_setting parts of the Arduino code.